What Is a 501(c)(3) Tax-Exempt Organization?

 Covered by Section 501(c) of the United States Internal Revenue Code, nonprofits, in general, are called 501(c) organizations.
 Under that code, 29 types of nonprofits receive some exemption from federal income taxes.

 The most common type of nonprofit organization, the 501(c)(3) covers a lot of ground.
-This kind of nonprofit is the one we are most likely to think of when we imagine a “nonprofit.”
-They are the charities to which we turn for help and support with our tax-deductible donations.
+The 501c3 nonprofit is the one we are most likely to think of when we imagine a “nonprofit.”
+They are the charities to which we turn for help and that we support with our tax-deductible donations.
 This type of nonprofit is called a charitable nonprofit, a public nonprofit, or simply a charity.

 - testing for public safety

 Also, "charitable" organizations must go further by explaining how they serve the public good.
 The IRS states:

 Charitable Organizations If your organization is applying for recognition of exemption as a charitable organization, it must show that it is organized and operated for purposes that are beneficial to the public interest.
 Some examples of this type of organization are those organized for the: